parvezbi/vaccine-kahf-guard/README.md

     Run the following command to run the task schedule:

     ```bash
     php artisan schedule:run
     ```

     Run the following command to test the task schedule:

     ```bash
     php artisan schedule:test
     ```

 viii.
 Important Notes
-- if schedule is not working then check two things
+- if schedule is not working
-	1. set you seheduled user email in database made by seeding {your email -> used in .env for MAIL_FROM_ADDRESS}
+	1. Go to db table scheduled_vaccinations and take the user_id and change the email of the user from users table, set your MAIl_FROM_ADDRESS which one you used in .env
 	2. then run php artisan config:clear